olof-nord/box64-docker/README.md

 # box64-docker
-Simple Dockerfile to run 64-bit x86 binaries on ARMv8 CPUs within Docker using Box64.
+Simple Dockerfile to run 64-bit x86 binaries on RISC-v CPUs within Docker using Box64.

 ## Usage
 Create a new image using `box64-docker` as a baseline.
 For your `CMD` be sure to call `box64` and pass your binary to it.